-The Data Skills Council is a group of leading HR, training, change management, and education professionals with a passion for inclusive innovation and the future of work.
-The Council advises the Data Collaboration Alliance on the development of the
+The Data Skills Council is a group of leading HR, training, future skills, and education professionals with a passion for creating a more inclusive technology sector and supporting lifelong learning.
+The Council advises the Data Collaboration Alliance on the development of the Data Collaboration University

 WHO SHOULD JOIN?